giacrava/thesis-sbp-abm/README.md

-# SBPPRLAdoptionPortugal
+# Agent-based model for the adoption of SBPPRL in Portugal
-Simple model for te adoption of SBPPRL sa
+First model for the adoption of SBPPRL (Sown Biodiverse Permanent Pastures Reach in Legumes) in the Alentejo region in Portugal